ohmjs/ohm-editor/README.md

 Clone this repository and run `npm install` in the project root.

-To run the editor:
+To run the editor in the browser:

     npm start

-To package the editor into a standalone Mac OS X app:
+To run the editor as a standalone app (using Electron):

-    npm run build
+    npm run electron